New Features of Virtual DataPort 8.0 GA¶

 This section lists the new features of Virtual DataPort 8.0 GA (with no updates).

-Virtual DataPort has a new web interface for developers: the Design Studio.
+Virtual DataPort has a new web interface for administrators and SQL developers: the Design Studio.

 The Design Studio is aimed at developers that create data sources, base views, derived views, publish web services, etc. Its layout is similar to the Administration Tool.